willstepp/writings/joseph-the-son/jts-notes.md

 Mother cries after the funeral and Joseph consoles her.
 They fall asleep in Joseph’s bed.

 Not in school because of ‘fall break’, an indeterminate time away from school.

+Creating wealth in this world.
+House on a hill.
+Look at what it has now become.
+This tomb of a home.
+Do you think I was always wrinkled and ugly like I am now?
+Do you think my mind was always slow?
+I was once like you.
+Smooth skin like Lizzie there, sharp in mind.
+I had money that I spent on myself and others.
+I was humbled to be able to give to the poor.
+I lorded it over those who had none, while pretending to be humble.